psychemedia/storytelling-notes/tom_tit_tot.md

 "'To strange countries you shall go,
 For never here can you know.'

 "I've forgotten the rest," said he, after a pause; "but give me supper, and fill the tankard again.
 Then I will begin at the beginning, and tell 'e all about the strange things I've seen to-night.
 I wish you had been there; it would have made ye laugh, though I havn't seen 'e so much as smile for a long time.
 But give me supper, I tell thee again, and don't stay gaping at me like a fool frightened!
 Then, and not before, I'll tell thee all about our uncommon chase, and we will ride 'Over land, and over sea, with the jolly devil, far away, far away!'"
 Duffy placed a pie on the board and helped the Squire.
 After supper he came more to himself, and said, "We hunted all the way down, both sides of the Bottom, from Trove to Lamorna without seeing a hare.
 It was then dark, but for the starlight : we turned to come home, and, up by Bosava, out popped a hare, from a brake of ferns close beside the water.
 She (the hare) took up the moors; we followed close after, through bogs, furze, and brambles, helter-skelter, amongst mire and water.
 For miles we chased her — the finest hare that ever was seen, most in the dogs' mouths all the way, yet they couldn't catch her at all.
 By the starlight we had her in sight all the way till far up the Bottom, between Trove and Boleigh, there we lost all sight and scent of her at last, but not till, tearing through brakes of brambles and thorns, we found ourselves in the Grambler Grove.
-And now," continued he, aftet a pull from the flagon, "I know for certain that what old folks say is true — how witches meet the Devil there of summer's nights.
+And now," continued he, after a pull from the flagon, "I know for certain that what old folks say is true — how witches meet the Devil there of summer's nights.
 In winter they assemble in the Fuggo Hole, we all know; because one may then often hear the devil piping for their dance under our parlour floor — that's right over the inner end of the Fuggo.
 And now I believe what we took for a hare was a witch that we chased into this haunted wood.
 Looking through the thickets I spied, on a bare spot, surrounded by old withered oaks, a glimmering flame rising through clouds of smoke.
 The dogs skulked back and stood around me like things scared.
 Getting nearer, and looking through an opening, I saw scores of women — some old and ugly, others young and passable enow as far as looks go.
 Most of them were busy gathering withered ferns or dry sticks, to the fire.
 I noted, too, that other witches, if one might judge by their dress, were constantly arriving — flying in over the trees, some mounted on ragworts, brooms, ladles, furze-pikes, or anything they could get astride of.
 Others came on through the smoke as comfortable as you please, sitting on three-legged stools; and alighted by the fire, with their black cats on their laps.
 Many came in through the thickets like hares, made a spring through the fiame, and came out of it as decent lasses as one might see in Buryan Church of a holiday.
 A good large bonfire soon blazed up; then, by its light, I saw, a little way back sitting under a tree, who should 'e think?
 Why no less than old witch Bet, of the Mill.
 And by her side a strapping dark-faced fellow, that wasn't bad looking and that one wouldn't take to be a devil at all but for the company be was with, and the sight of his forked tail that just peeped out from under his coat-skirts.
 Every now and then Old Bet held to his mouth a black leather jack, much like ours, and the Devil seemed to like the liquor by the way he smacked his lips.
 Now said I to myself I don't much dislike nor fear thee, devil or no, as thee art so honest as to drink hearty.
 So here's to thee, wife!"

 Duffy was very impatient, but took care not to interrupt the Squire.
 After draining the flagon, he continued to say,